Florida Employment Retaliation Attorney

 - The employee refusing to follow a policy or order that is discriminatory.

 It is also unlawful under Florida law to terminate an employee in retaliation for filing a workers’ compensation claim.

 Retaliation can also occur after an employee has been terminated when the employer attempts to interfere with an employee’s prospects for future employment.
 Examples of post –termination retaliation include:

 - Negative job reference to a prospective employer with retaliatory motive.

 - Not providing a job reference to a prospective employer.

 - Disclosing the protected activity in which the employee engaged.

-If you feel you’ve been subject to retaliation, please call our Florida employment retaliation attorney at 954-617-6017 or use the contact form at right to contact Rob Norell for a free consultation regarding your rights.
+If you feel you’ve been subject to retaliation, please call our Florida employment retaliation attorney at 954-617-6017 or use the contact form to contact Rob Norell for a free case evaluation regarding your rights.